 Cilantro (again to taste, start out with just a little)

-Mix salsa, adding sugar and salt until it suits your taste.
-If it seems to hot, add more tomatoes.
-Store in glass jar.
+Wash and cut the tomatoes in quarters and then only pulse or chop a little bit.
+It still needs to be chunky but not tomato juice so don’t over blend it.
+Add the honey/maple syrup and salt and stir together.
+If it seems to0 hot, add more tomatoes.
+You can also add some lime juice to it too.
+Store in a glass jar.
 Since this is fresh, it will not store too long.
 Makes about 1 quart.
 Must be refrigerated.

 We like a nice runny salsa so we leave all the liquid in.
 If you like yours a little dryer you can drain all or some of the liquid to your taste.